|

 Turn this on in the WPFC plugin.

-Then at CloudFlare, set Browser Caching to Respect Existing Headers.
+Then at CloudFlare, set Browser Caching to 6 months.

 You may need to run tests to ensure this combo is the one that works best for your setup.